Homemade-Disaster/ioBroker.netatmo-energy/README.md

 ## netatmo-energy adapter for ioBroker

 Get and set data using Netatmo-Energy API.
 This adapter uses the fetch command to execute http requests to Netatmo Energy API.
-The offical documentation of this API: https://dev.netatmo.com/apidocumentation/energy.
+The official documentation of this API: https://dev.netatmo.com/apidocumentation/energy.

-It also creates some checkboxes in the folder "SpecialRequests" to triggr API request by yourself.
+It also creates some checkboxes in the folder "SpecialRequests" to trigger API request by yourself.
 1. homesdata_NAPlug      ... get the whole structure of your Netatmo energy environment (using NAPlug-Parameter)
-2. homestatus            ... get the status and the tecnicl informations of your valves assigned in your rooms
+2. homestatus            ... get the status and the technical informations of your valves assigned in your rooms
 3. setthermmode_schedule ... set the mode of your Netatmo Energy to schedule (default)
 4. setthermmode_hq       ... set the mode of your Netatmo Energy to hq (freeze mode)
 5. setthermmode_away     ... set the mode of your Netatmo Energy to away (from home)
 6. applychanges          ... transfer all manually changes of your valves to Netatmo Energy

-## Auto creation of objects
+### Auto creation of objects

 If you start the adapter it will be generating the actual "homes"-environment of your Netatmo Energy settings.
-It will automaticaly built up the whole structure, and the actual status of your valves.
+It will automatically built up the whole structure, and the actual status of your valves.

 ## Changelog